Foreign Earned Income Exclusion – Form 2555 [Updated For Tax Year 2020]

 What Are the Most Common Problems Taxpayers Experience with the Foreign Earned Income Exclusion?

-Determining whether you qualify for the Foreign Earned Income Exclusion, calculating the amount of the Foreign Earned Income Exclusion and actually claiming this tax benefit can be complicated.
-As a result, it is important for all taxpayers to be aware of the most common issues experienced and how to prevent them.
+Determining whether you qualify for the Foreign Earned Income Exclusion, calculating the amount of the Foreign Earned Income Exclusion, filling out form 255, and actually claiming this tax benefit is complex.
+As a result, it is important for all taxpayers to be aware of the most common issues.
 Some of the most frequent mistakes made include:

-- Failing to realize that you still owe self-employment tax: The Foreign Earned Income Exclusion cannot be used to eliminate self-employment tax liability to the United States, even if you meet all of the requirements for the Foreign Earned Income Exclusion and all of your money is earned overseas.
+- Failing to realize that you still owe self-employment tax.
+The Foreign Earned Income Exclusion cannot be used to eliminate self-employment tax liability to the U.S. Even if you meet all of the requirements for the Foreign Earned Income Exclusion and all of your money is earned overseas.
 You will still be responsible for paying these taxes.
 Failing to pay what you owe will result in penalties.

-- Failing to calculate the Foreign Earned Income Exclusion properly: Calculating the Foreign Earned Income Exclusion can be challenging, especially if you are only able to claim this benefit for a portion of the tax year.
-It is important to be aware of what types of taxable income you can exclude under the Foreign Earned Income Exclusion, as well as the annual exclusion limit.
+- Failing to calculate the Foreign Earned Income Exclusion properly.
+Calculating the Foreign Earned Income Exclusion can be challenging.
+Especially if you are only able to claim this benefit for a portion of the tax year.
+It is important to be aware of what types of taxable income you can exclude.
+As well as the annual exclusion limit.
 You must also be sure to subtract the amount of your Foreign Housing Deduction.

-- Failing to consult a professional when necessary: Because the laws surrounding the Foreign Earned Income Exclusion are so complicated, many expats will need to work with a professional tax preparer to ensure that they are able to qualify for this tax benefit and that they are claiming it appropriately.
-Unfortunately, not all expats consult tax professionals, which may lead to inaccurate tax returns, overpaid or underpaid U.S. taxes, IRS penalties and other negative consequences.
+- Failing to consult a professional when necessary.
+Because the laws surrounding the Foreign Earned Income Exclusion is so complex.
+Many expats will need to work with a professional tax preparer to ensure that they are able to qualify for this tax benefit and that they are claiming it appropriately.
+Unfortunately, not all expats consult tax professionals.
+They may lead to inaccurate tax returns, overpaid or underpaid U.S. taxes, IRS penalties, and other negative consequences.

 Do I Need to Consult an Expat Tax Preparer?

-- Minimal tax liability – A competent tax preparer will be able to help you minimize your liability for United States taxes while still ensuring that you are in compliance with all relevant laws.
+- Minimal tax liability.
+A competent tax preparer will be able to help you minimize your liability for U.S. taxes.
+While still ensuring that you are in compliance with all relevant laws.

-- Protection from penalties – Failing to meet the IRS requirements as an expat can lead to harsh consequences, including interest, monetary penalties and even legal charges.
+- Protection from penalties.
+Failing to meet the IRS requirements as an expat can lead to harsh consequences.
+This includes interest, monetary penalties, and even legal charges.
 A professional expat tax preparer will help you avoid all of these negative consequences.

-- Representation in an audit – Even if you do everything right, you can still be subjected to an IRS audit at any time.
-Complying with an audit is difficult for all taxpayers, but it can be even more overwhelming when you are an expat.
-Working with a tax preparer who specializes in expat taxes ensures that you will have the support and assistance you need if your tax return is selected for an audit.
+- Representation in an audit.
+Even if you do everything right, you can still be subject to an IRS audit at any time.
+Complying with an audit is difficult for all taxpayers.
+But it can be even more overwhelming when you are an expat.
+Working with a tax preparer who specializes in expat taxes ensures that you will have the support and assistance you need if there is an audit.

-- Peace of mind – Trying to keep up with all of your tax obligations as an expat can be overwhelming.
-With the help of an expat tax professional, however, you can meet all of your requirements and rest easily knowing that you are in good standing with the IRS.
+- Peace of mind.
+Trying to keep up with all of your tax obligations as an expat can be overwhelming.
+With the help of an expat tax professional, however, you can meet all of your requirements.
+And rest easy knowing that you are in good standing with the IRS.